SPANDigital/presidium-template-onboarding/content/_dev-environment-setup/04-project-set-up.md

 ---
-title: Project Set Up
+title: Project Setup
 author: author
 ---

-Instructions on how to get the project running:
+This article should contain instructions on how to get the project running, including topics such as:

-* Bootstrapping Scripts
+* Bootstrapping scripts
 * Cloning repositories
 * Building
 * Configurations for local development